git-ZeR0/Senec_Log_Viewer/README.md

 open your browser http://your-domain-or-ip/senec_log.php
 - you can change the Date for a specific logfile
-- or click View Current Log to view the current log file, which is continuously updated with senec_log.sh
+- or click "show current log" to view the current log file, which is continuously updated with senec_log.sh